 - Instant Pot Chili

 - Mexican Stuffed Peppers

-Did you make this chicken tinga?
-I’d love to know how it turned out, and how you served it!
+Did you make this Slow Cooker Chicken Tinga?
+I’d love to know how it turned out!
 Leave a comment and a rating below.

 While you’re at it, let’s be friends – follow me on Pinterest and Instagram for the latest and greatest.

 Slow Cooker Chicken Tinga (Bowls or Tacos)Print Recipe Rate this Recipe Pin Recipe

 - 2 lb boneless skinless chicken breasts

 - 1 tsp oregano, mexican oregano if available